Your Insurance Broker's Blog

 See how to make it harder for bicycle thieves

 Biking is often more than just a leisure activity for urban cyclists.
 It’s an economical and eco-friendly way to get around.
-Unfortunately, more than 2,500 bicycles were reported stolen in 2023, and this only on the island of Montreal.
+Unfortunately, nearly 2,000 bikes are declared stolen to the police every year, and this only on the island of Montreal.

 There are a few steps you can take to make sure your very valuable method of transportation – your bike – doesn’t get stolen.